Microsoft/azure-docs.cs-cz/articles/sentinel/resources.md

 ---
-title: Užitečné prostředky při práci se službou Azure Sentinel | Microsoft Docs
+title: Useful resources when working with Azure Sentinel| Microsoft Docs
-description: Tento dokument vám poskytne seznam užitečných prostředků při práci s Sentinel Azure.
+description: This document provides you with a list of useful resources when working with Azure Sentinel.
 services: sentinel
 documentationcenter: na
 author: rkarlin